-Jim Daves was named Virginia’s assistant athletics director for media relations in December of 2005.
+Jim Daves was named Virginia’s assistant athletics director for athletic communications in December of 2005.
 He previously served in the same capacity at the University of Washington from 1992 to 2005.
 He was an assistant/associate sports information director at the University of Notre Dame from 1986 to 1992.
 He served as the director of communications for the Midwestern Collegiate Conference in 1985-86.

-At Virginia, Daves oversees a staff of eight full-time assistant media relations directors, two publications coordinators and an office assistant.
-He oversees the athletics department’s photography resources, serves on the external relations committee and the website committee.
-He is the media contact for the Cavaliers’ football, men’s golf and women’s golf teams.
+At Virginia, Daves oversees a staff of six full-time assistant athletic communications directors.
+He is the media contact for the Cavaliers’ football, men’s golf , women’s golf teams and track and field and cross country teams..

 The Virginia media relations operation was named a recipient of the “Super 11” Award by the Football Writers Association of America for the 2012 season.
 The award is presented to 11 NCAA Football Bowl Subdivision media relations departments that were deemed consistently exemplary and above and beyond the call of duty.